mattdp/partreach/config/jekyll/_posts/2013-07-02-tips-to-improve-your-requests-for-quotes.markdown

 ---
 layout: post
 author: Rob
+title: Tips to Improve Your RFQs
 ---

-Tips to Improve Your RFQs with SuppyBetter
+NEEDS LINKING

 Filling out a proper Request for Quote (RFQ) is the often the first contact a potential customer has with a supplier.
 To give our users the greatest chance at success, here’s our advice for how to get the most out of our RFQ service here at SupplyBetter.